gbv/jskos-server/README.md

 The easiest way to install and use JSKOS Server is with Docker and Docker Compose.
 Please refer to [our Docker documentation](https://github.com/gbv/jskos-server/blob/master/docker/README.md) for more information and instructions.

 ### Dependencies
-You need Node.js 18 or Node.js 20 (recommended) to run JSKOS Server[^nodejs].
+You need Node.js 18 or Node.js 20 (recommended) to run JSKOS Server.
 You need to have access to a [MongoDB database](https://docs.mongodb.com/manual/installation/) (minimun v4; v6 or v7 recommended).

 ### Clone and Install
 ```bash